Our boat insurance policies take into account a number of factors including the size, value and use of your craft.

 Please see the page for your specific craft from the list to find more details:

-Watch our guide to the types of motor craft we can insure, to help you understand what is the right cover for you.
+Watch our video guide to the types of motor craft we can insure, to help you understand what is the right cover for you.
+Watch the guide here.

-Find out the precautions to take to ensure you stay safe when using gas on your yacht.
+Watch our video guide to understand the precautions to take to ensure you stay safe when using gas on your yacht.
+Watch the video here.

 Once it reaches 30 years of age, we will need to see a survey detailing the condition of your narrowboat.
 This can coincide with your BSS certification.
 Thereafter, you will need to provide us with a survey every five years going forward.
 If this is not provided to us prior to renewal, we will be unable to provide you with a renewal quotation.